 Tell Michigan Lawmakers to Support Shutting Down Line 5

-Please help by writing or emailing your state senator and representative today to seek their support for shutting down Line 5 in the Mackinac Straits and opposing a pipeline tunnel to replace it.
+Please help by writing or emailing your state senator and representative today to seek their support for shutting down Line 5 in the Mackinac Straits and their opposition to the rush to make the Mackinac Bridge Authority the owner for at least 99 years of a private oil tunnel to replace it.
 We need lawmakers to speak up for protecting the Great Lakes and our Pure Michigan jobs and speak out against the actions of Michigan Gov. Rick Snyder, who has bypassed his own advisory board and state law to cut a side deal with Line 5-owner Enbridge to quickly study tunneling under the Straits as a replacement route for Line 5.
 The governor’s tunnel vision would lock Michigan into another 60-plus years of serving as a high-risk underwater shortcut for Canadian oil that ultimately crosses by pipeline under the St. Clair River and returns to Canada for refining in Sarnia, Ontario.

 Here's how to do it:

 Dear [enter name of your state senator or representative],